Let's be friends

 Chart of "good," "bad," and "average"

-The equation for “average” in this case – is the total divided by the number groups… right?
+The equation for “average” in this case is the total divided by the number of groups, right?
 That will work for now.
-“Average” vs “Mean” – is a discussion for another time.
-If you have 3 types of people… and 100 people… then the math for that is 100/3 = ~33%.
+The discussion of “average” vs. “mean” can wait for another time.
+If you have 3 types of people and 100 people, then the math for that is 100/3 ≈ 33%.

 A tendency to assume you have to be "The Best!"

-A lot of people feel like they won’t ever get a job – or won’t have any value – if they aren’t in the top-tier of this graph.
-They think that you have to be THE BEST!
-They think they need to get top “engineering” jobs at Google and Facebook.
+A lot of people feel like they won’t ever get a job or have any value if they aren’t in the top tier of this graph.
+They think they have to be the best and need to get top engineering jobs at Google and Facebook.

 But this isn’t how it works.
 This chart isn’t a graph of people trying to get jobs.
 This is a chart of the actual workforce.
-This is a chart of anything you can think of really.
-A chart that you’ve created in your mind.
+It can represent anything you can think of, really—a chart that you’ve created in your mind.

 You aren't even on this chart yet.

-If you are learning… then you’re not even on this chart.
-You don’t start out “bad” at things.
-You start somewhere – and then you learn things.
-It’s when you start building things that make money – that you might end up in this chart.
+If you are learning, then you’re not even on this chart.
+You don’t start out “bad” at things; you start somewhere and then you learn.
+It’s when you start building things that make money that you might end up on this chart.

 It is relative.

-If you are really great at basketball, when you are in 5th grade, are you “really great at basketball?” – or just great at basketball – compared to the people playing at lunchtime at your school?
-It’s possible that you are the best basketball player in the county – or THE WORLD! but – you aren’t going to know until you put that in context.
+If you are really great at basketball in the 5th grade, are you “really great at basketball,” or just great compared to the people playing at lunchtime at your school?
+It’s possible that you are the best basketball player in the county or even the world, but you won’t know until you put that in context.

-When it comes to design – and programming – and all the skills that are involved in Designing things for The Web, you’re in the big game when it comes time to see how much value you can provide.
+When it comes to design, programming, and all the skills involved in designing for the web, you’re in the big game when it comes time to see how much value you can provide.

 How many cars are in a standard Nascar race?